jwr1995/PubSep/README.md

-# Deformable Temporal Convolutional Networks (DTCN)
+# PubSep
-This repository  provides training and evalution scripts for the DTCN speech separation model described in the paper "Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation" - https://arxiv.org/pdf/2210.15305.pdf.
+This repository provides training and evalution scripts for the DNN speech separation models described in various papers
+ * "Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation" - https://arxiv.org/pdf/2210.15305.pdf.
+ * "On Time-Domain Conformer Models for Noisy Reverberant Speech Separation" - [Link to be added]

 As baseline TCN schema is also provided along with tools for estimating computational efficiency.